mtanski/dbkit/README.md

 [![Crates.io](https://img.shields.io/crates/v/dbkit-engine.svg)](https://crates.io/crates/dbkit-engine)

-Columnar query processing engine written in Rust. dbkit is not a standalone database, rather it a library that be leveraged in other poejcts.
+Columnar query processing engine written in Rust.
+Part of the dbkit suite of Rust libraries. dbkit isn't a standalone database, rather its a group of libaries that provided building blocks to build a database or database like data processing applications.

 dbkit can be used to build:
 * It can be used to implement parts of an OLAP database